IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 | public-read | Bucket and object | When set on a bucket, the requestor is interpreted as the bucket owner. |
 | public-read-write | Bucket and object | When set on a bucket, the requestor is interpreted as the bucket owner. |

-{% include note.html content="It is not possible to grant granular `WRITE` access at the object level, only at the bucket level." %}
+It is not possible to grant granular `WRITE` access at the object level, only at the bucket level.

 ###### Syntax